Learning to Learn with Contrastive Meta-Objective: Empirical Studies

-Here, we evaluate the meta-learning performance on few-shot image classification problem follow existing works \citep{vinyals2016matching,finn2017model,bateni2020improved}.
+To show \TheName{} brings learner-agnostic improvement, we integrate \TheName{} into various meta-learners and evaluate the meta-learning performance on few-shot image classification problem follow existing works \citep{vinyals2016matching,finn2017model,bateni2020improved}.
 We use two few-shot image classification benchmarks: miniImageNet \citep{vinyals2016matching} and tieredImageNet \citep{ren2018meta}, evaluating on 5-way 1-shot and 5-way 5-shot tasks.
-We also evaluate on a large-scale dataset, META-DATASET \citep{triantafillou2020meta}, whose results are provided in Appendix.